-Consider being a high level leader in the new CERT affiliated program which centralizes groups of blocks into neighborhoods.
-Check out theĀ Neighborhood Team Program.
-This is a fantastic new system and you can help your entire neighborhood by joining the team.
+Consider being a high-level leader in the new CERT-affiliated program, which centralizes groups of blocks into neighborhoods.
+Check out the Neighborhood Team Program.
+This is a fantastic new system, and you can help your entire neighborhood by joining the team.

 Public Safety Resources